-Shopify recently released its updated point-of-sale (PoS) system, making it one of the only platforms on the market that works for both your e-commerce store and your physical retail business.
+Shopify recently released its updated point-of-sale (POS) system, making it one of the only platforms on the market that works for both e-commerce stores and physical retail businesses.
 There are a number of benefits that come with a seamless omnichannel solution like Shopify, and many brands have already taken advantage.

-For the one million+ businesses using Shopify, one of the major draws of the platform is its suite of additional apps and plug-ins, some designed specifically for PoS like Endear.
-These successful Shopify stores make it even easier to customize the platform to meet your needs and the needs of your customers.
+For the one million+ businesses using Shopify, one of the major draws of the platform is its suite of additional apps and plug-ins; with some designed specifically for Shopify POS like Endear.
+These successful Shopify apps make it even easier to customize the platform to meet a brand's needs and the needs of their customers.

-Considering the kind of effort it takes to run a business that operates both online and offline, having one system that serves both certainly takes away a lot of unnecessary work.
-If you’re thinking about opening a store to go along with your website or vice-versa, here are some of the best shopify stores to look to for guidance.
+Considering the kind of effort it takes to run an omnichannel business, having one system that serves both certainly takes away a lot of unnecessary work.
+If you’re thinking about opening a store to go along with your website or vice-versa, here are some of the best Shopify-powered stores to look to for guidance.

 Launched as a DTC e-commerce brand in 2015, Universal Standard opened its first store in 2018 in NYC and now has five locations.
-In fact, the brand is so focused on ensuring customers have the best-suited clothes that they offer one-on-one styling services both in-store and through their online store.
+In fact, the brand is so focused on ensuring customers have the best-suited clothes, they offer one-on-one styling services both in-store and online.
 They also provide a free clothing swap service should a customer’s size change within the year.

 The founders of Margaux realized that no two feet are the same — sometimes even when they’re on the same person.
 In response, they created their entire brand to make sure that any woman could find (or build) a pair of shoes that fit her perfectly.
 On top of offering three different width options for its shoes, Margaux also offers shoes that are made-to-measure so that women can buy flats, boots, and sandals online without any buyers’ remorse.